Synival/BaseMUD/README.md

   'giant strength' +2 str bonus will result in a +3 str bonus (the maximum of the two) rather the a +5 str bonus (the sum of the two).
 The same applies for negative bonuses like for 'chill touch' and 'plague'.
+* Object / character materials can now be shown with the 'materials' command.

 **Additional changes:**